mcdowney/downeybrook_wedding-WORKING/_pages/schedule.md

 # Saturday
 ## How do I get to Saxapahaw?
 You've got options!
 It's about a 20-25 minute drive from Carrboro and Chapel Hill.
-We will have a shuttle bus leaving from downtown Carrboro (details TK).
+We will have a shuttle bus leaving from the Hampton Inn in downtown Carrboro.
+The shuttle bus will leave Carrboro at 3PM to ensure everyone is able to arrive for the service at 4PM.
 \\
 \\
 We highly recommend you take a shuttle, as there is limited parking directly adjacent to the wedding location.
 And, if you're not driving, **be advised that ride shares will drop you off in Saxapahaw but they will NOT pick you back up!**
 \\
 \\
-More details about the service will be forthcoming.
+The service will begin at 4PM, followed by a cocktail hour from 4:30 to 6.
+Dinner will begin around 6, and will be followed by dancing until 10PM.